GabrielaCirtala/cns2024/README.md

 During this class, we will use NEURON 8.2.
 Please follow the instructions to install the software **before** the first exercise class: https://www.neuron.yale.edu/neuron/download

-Please also install the following Python packages:
+Please also install the following Python packages following the instructions:

 Numpy: https://www.geeksforgeeks.org/how-to-install-numpy-on-macos/